-The rules on the RBC are complicated and if you think you need to pay the RBC you should see the 'Residence, Domicile and Remittances Manual' or consult a professional adviser.
+The rules on the RBC are complicated and if you think you need to pay the RBC you should see the Residence, Domicile and Remittances Manual or consult a professional adviser.

-You are a 'long term' resident in the UK if you have been resident here for 7 or more of the previous 9 tax years.
+You are a 'long term' resident in the UK if you have been resident here in 7 or more of the previous 9 UK tax years.
 When you count the number of years you have been resident in the UK for this purpose, you must include all tax years even those before 6 April 2008 and those when you were under 18 years old.

-You must also include any years in which you were resident in the UK and entitled to 'split-year treatment' for either income tax or capital gains tax purposes and any years in which you were resident but 'treaty non-resident'.
+You must also include any years in which you were resident in the UK and entitled to 'split-year treatment' for either Income Tax or Capital Gains Tax purposes and any years in which you were resident but 'treaty non-resident'.